abapPM/ABAP-Markdown/README.md

 All contributions are welcome!
 Read our [Contribution Guidelines](CONTRIBUTING.md), fork this repo, and create a pull request.

-You can install the developer version of ABAP XXX using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/abapPM/ABAP-XXX.
+You can install the developer version of ABAP Markdown using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/abapPM/ABAP-Markdown.

 Recommended SAP package: `$MARKDOWN`.